amcconn1/stock-dashboard/README.md

 - **About**: Learn about the project and methodology.

 ## 🗂 Data Sources
-- Financial fundamentals (alphavantage api)
+- Financial fundamentals - 5 years of data (alphavantage api)
-- Technical indicators (alphavantage api)
+- Technical indicators - 5 years of data (alphavantage api)
-- News sentiment (polygon.io)
+- News sentiment - 5 years of data (polygon.io)
-- Reddit sentiment (reddit praw api)
+- Reddit sentiment- 30 days of data (reddit praw api)

 ## 🔍 Methodology & Code Access
 The core logic and data processing behind the dashboard were developed and tested in a series of **Colab Notebooks** located in the [`notebooks/`](./notebooks) directory.